-NEVER, EVER, EVER give out your PIN number if someone asks you for it.
+NEVER, EVER, EVER give out your PIN number or account number if someone asks you for it.
 Did you initiate the transaction?
 If not, then it’s a more than likely a scam.
 Connection Credit Union will NEVER ask you for your PIN as we have plenty of other ways to verify your identity.
 Your PIN is not one of them.

 Security Education Videos